ramitsurana/awesome-kubernetes/README.md

 > -- Michael Jordan

-Without the help from these [amazing contributors](https://github.com/ramitsurana/awesome-kubernetes/graphs/contributors), building this awesome-repo would never has been possible, Thank You very much guys !!
+Without the help from these [amazing contributors](https://github.com/ramitsurana/awesome-kubernetes/graphs/contributors), building this awesome-repo would never has been possible.
+Thank You very much guys !!

 **Thanks to Gitbook.This awesome list can now be downloaded and read in the form of a book.Check it out -->  https://www.gitbook.com/book/ramitsurana/awesome-kubernetes/ .Keep Learning Keep Sharing !!**

 **If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!**

+**If you are interested in becoming a maintainer for the awesome kubernetes list.Please drop me a mail at ramitsurana@gmail.com with your name and github id.Thanks**

 ## What is Kubernetes? :ship: